Grinnell Police Officer Memorial Dedicated Saturday October 4 Honoring Officers Warren Binegar and Ralph Ogan at Grinnell’s Public Safety Building

 by Dodi Reilly

 On Saturday, October 4, 2014, members of the Binegar and Ogan families, the Grinnell Police Department, along with past and present members of the Grinnell community came together at the Grinnell Public Safety Building to dedicate a memorial that was created in memory and recognition of our two fallen officers.
 With a crisp breeze blowing, the American Flag waving in the background, a number of speakers, including Mayor Gordon Canfield, spoke about the sacrifice these officers, and their families, made for their community.
 In addition to Mayor Canifeld, former Chief of Police Earl Browne, former KGRN member Michael O’Connor, former Iowa State Patrol Officer John Flannery, and Chief Dennis Reilly spoke.
 The ceremony began with Firefighter Jed Petersen playing “Amazing Grace” on the bagpipes while Mary Ellen Binegar and Lois Ogan were led into the memorial area by Captain Theresa Peterson and Chief Dennis Reilly.
 Sgt.
 Chris Wray was the master of ceremony.
+The legal experts from Mike Massey Law – Personal Injury Attorneys can help in case one needs legal assistance.

 The memorial is a striking tribute to these two officers, who lost their life serving the Grinnell community.
 As noted by a number of the speakers, the memorial is also a glaring reminder of the dangers that our officers, both locally and across the country, face on a daily basis.
 Chief Reilly noted that it’s a sad commentary when a national initiative called “Below 100” is focused on bringing the number of line of duty deaths per year to below 100.
 “That’s still an unacceptable number of officers loosing their lives” said Chief Reilly.